 She was back next evening and he resolved he could not put her through that again.
 It was galling and now she was weeping after they’d made love.
 This really could not go on and he needed to make a major decision himself.

-He had no doubt he could find someone in a large city like that, if he upped his game sartorially perhaps but the whole game plan had been her, he was in the flat she’d organized, his presence in the city was due to her.
-That would be a dog’s act to go with someone else … and certainly not Louise.
-Emma crossed his mind and then left it the other side.
+He had no doubt he could find someone in a large city like that if he upped his game sartorially perhaps but the whole game plan had been her, he was in the flat she’d organised, his presence in the city was due to her.
+It would be a low act to go with someone else … and certainly not Louise.
+Emma crossed his mind and then departed the other side.